Crossroads Academy of Kansas City - Central Street

 - Who is apart of the IEP team?
 The IEP is made up of the student, their parent/guardian, general and special education teachers, service providers and administrators.
 Each member of the IEP team is a vital component to ensure a student with a disability can be successful.

-- What does special education look like at Crossroads Academy?
-Mrs. Burton and Mrs. Vandeventer work with diverse learners in the school through inclusion services as well as some pull out sessions.
+- What does special education look like at Crossroads Academy-Central Street?
+Mrs. Burton (PACE-5th), Ms. Smith (5th-9th) and Mrs. Vandeventer (PACE-8th) work with diverse learners in the school through inclusion services in the general education classroom as well as pull out services in the special education classroom.